guardian/scala-slack-webhook/README.md

 #Usage

-You must already have a created a custom incoming webhook integration for your Slack account, via https://<your account>.slack.com/apps/build/custom-integration.
-You will need your Webhook URL, provided by Slack
+You must already have a created a custom incoming webhook integration for your Slack account.
+You will need the Webhook URL for your integration, provided by Slack

 Then in your codebase, instantiate a new webhook: